 Both systems have Web interfaces that can be used to manipulate the other, inactive system.

-Some FLASH partitions are shared between the two systems, most notably the /opt partition which holds uploaded images and the /usr/local partition, which holds the current settings.
+Some FLASH partitions are shared between the two systems, most notably the /opt partition which is provided for user uploaded files and the /usr/local partition, which holds configuration and most of the installed packages.